Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

-Interactive Brokers is an award-winning brokerage company, committed to service excellence and a strong regulatory reputation, with licenses from multiple jurisdictions around the globe.
+Interactive Brokers is an award-winning brokerage company with a strong regulatory reputation, as it is licensed by multiple jurisdictions around the globe.
 Those licenses include the Canadian Investment Regulatory Organization (CIRO), the UK’s Financial Conduct Authority (FCA), and the Australian Securities and Investments Commission (ASIC), among others.

 Investing in financial products involves taking risk.
 Your investments may increase or decrease in value, and losses may exceed the value of your original investment.